- 5 easy habits to create positive change - January 21, 2021

 7. Remember all the tools you already have

 The one big thing I learned?
 That the practices and routines I ALREADY had in place were my biggest weapon.
-It was one of our coaches whose comment really struck a chord with how I was feeling:
+Here’s what one of our in-house coaches reminded me:

 Do you have a set of strategies or practices in place to support you if life took an unexpected turn?
 If you don’t, our free resources are a great place to start.